dw61/electronvolt/README.md

 ## Usage

-Run `mevpc2.ipynb` in jupyter notebook (recommended).
+Run `modern.ipynb` in jupyter notebook (recommended).
 If you need to install jupyter notebook, you can find it from [Anaconda](https://www.anaconda.com/products/individual).

-Alternatively, run `mevpc2.py` via `python -i mevpc2.py` in shell.
+Alternatively, run `hbar.py` via `python -i hbar.py` in shell.
 Make sure you use python 3.